The Role of Psyllium in Gluten-Free & Low-Carb Baking

 General Guidelines

-• Mix psyllium thoroughly with dry ingredients before adding liquids.
+• Mix psyllium thoroughly with dry ingredients before adding any liquids.

 • Expect doughs to thicken quickly once liquid is added.